hantnor/HanDocs/README.md

 # Hello!
 This is the start of a new documentation site I'm building through **Docusaurus**, in hopes of streamlining the process of my face tracking addons.
-This is in its **very** early stages, so don't expect to find much here yet!
+There's now quite a bit to find here, but if there's something you'd like to see added, **let me know**!

 ## What can I find here?
-Honestly, not much.
-This is just a place where I can edit my code on-the-go, and make changes as products and technology release.
-Just making things a bit easier down the road!
+How to make FT, make your FT better, updates to my main world (**Han's Retreat**), among other cool things!
+Feel free to puruse around. :)

 ## Got Yems?
 Yep!
 Everything is listed in the links below. :)